Parent page: Workspace Projects

 This view presents the PCB in 2D.

-Control over the view and layer visibility for the PCB data view is performed through the drop-down Layers pane.
-Access this pane by selecting the control at the top-left of the view ().
-This control reflects how many layers are currently visible out of the total number of layers.
+Control over the view and layer visibility for the PCB data view is performed through the Layers mode of the Layers/Objects pane.
+Access this pane by clicking the control at the top-left of the view and selecting the Layers view mode.

 The Layers pane for controlling layer visibility.